Multnomah County Environmental Health

 Community Resource

-Offers fire prevention, emergency response, and permits.
+Offers air quality monitoring and asbestos regulation in Lane County.
 Call or visit the website for more information.

 Community Resource